ralphjsmit/filament/packages/schemas/docs/06-primes.md

     ->fontFamily(FontFamily::Mono)
 ```

-<UtilityInjection set="primeComponents" version="4.x">As well as allowing a static value, the `fontFamily()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `fontFamily()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="primes/text/mono" alt="Text entry in a monospaced font" version="4.x" />